alovajs/alova/README.md

 ```
 Description of the return value of the request adapter:
 1. [Required] `response`: an asynchronous function, the function returns the response value, which will be passed to the global response interceptor response;
-2. [Required] `headers`: an asynchronous function, the response header object returned by the function will be passed to the transformData conversion hook function of the Method object;
+2. [Required] `headers`: an asynchronous function, the response header object returned by the function will be passed to the transformData conversion hook function of the Method instance;
 3. [Required] `abort`: an ordinary function, which is used for interrupt request.
 When the `abort` function is called in the [Manual Interrupt Request](#Manual Interrupt Request) chapter, the function that actually triggers the interrupt request is this interrupt function;
 4. [Optional] `onDownload`: a common function, which receives a callback function for updating the download progress, and customizes the frequency of progress update in this function.
 In this example, the simulation is updated every 100 milliseconds.
 The `updateDownloadProgress` callback function receives two parameters, the first parameter is the total size, and the second parameter is the downloaded size;
 5. [Optional] `onUpload`: a common function, which receives a callback function for updating the upload progress.
 The frequency of the progress update is customized in this function.
 In this example, the simulation is updated every 100 milliseconds.
 The `updateUploadProgress` callback function receives two parameters, the first parameter is the total size, and the second parameter is the uploaded size;